aragon/app/docs/projectDocs/pluginEncapsulation.md

 ### Plugin

-A Plugin is identified by an ID and registered at startup through the `registerPlugin` function of the `pluginRegistryUtils`.
+A Plugin is identified by an ID and registered at startup through the `registerPlugin` function of the `pluginRegistryUtils` utility.
 The Plugin Registry then uses the Plugin information to check if a specific Plugin of a DAO is supported by the Application.

 Example of Plugin definition: